SciTools/iris/docs/src/userguide/cube_maths.rst

 As expected the *time* dimension has been collapsed, reducing the dimensionality of the resultant *air_temp_mean* cube.
-This time-series mean can now be used to calculate the time mean anomaly against the original time-series::
+This time-series mean can now be used to perform the time mean anomaly against the original time-series::

     >>> anomaly = air_temp - air_temp_mean